-In part two of our budget series we looked at external wall options; we now cost the internal upper floor.
+In part two of our budget series we looked at external wall options; now we focus on how much will your upper floor cost?

 An upper floor structure not only allows you to stack an additional living space on top of a lower level, it also provides a conduit for services, i.e. electrics, plumbing and heating pipes, ventilation and where using, central vacuum system pipework.